T

 neighborhood

-• Go on a food crawl and try various street food and restaurant offerings.
+• Go on an empty stomach to sample various street food and delicacies.

-Take a taxi or ride-sharing service from Intramuros (approx. 20-30 minutes depending on traffic).
+Take a taxi or ride-sharing service from Intramuros (approx. 20-30 minutes).

 Day 2 · Manila